 But then I remembered how I’ve pretty much started believing that brainstorming and outlining can save the world.
 I think it’s probably the answer to everything.

 In all seriousness, I remembered that in this blog post I had said that writing is so much easier and quicker when you prepare ahead of time.
-It’s also a lot higher quality because it’s not just thrown together.
+It’s also higher quality because it’s not just thrown together.

 It may seem like a hassle, but I promise that preparing ahead of time will improve your writing and speed up the process, too.